Linguistics Course Catalog

 5 units

 Theory and methods in psycholinguistics, covering perception, production, and acquisition of language and linguistic structure.
 A hands-on, laboratory-style introduction to the topic, focusing on the relation between experimental findings and linguistic theory.
-Students cannot receive credit for this course and course 157 or 257G.
-Enrollment restricted to graduate students.
+Enrollment is restricted to graduate students.

 LING 258